-- Older age: Men of any age can get prostate cancer.
-However, it is most common in men older than 65 years of age.
+- Older age.
+Men of any age can get prostate cancer.
+However, it’s most common in men older than 65 years of age.

-- Race: African-American men are more likely to develop prostate cancer than Caucasian men.
+- African-American men are more likely to develop prostate cancer than Caucasian men.

 - Family history.
 Men who have had a father or brother with prostate cancer are at increased risk of developing the disease.

 - Obesity.
 Obese men who are diagnosed with prostate cancer are more likely to have an advanced or aggressive cancer.

 How is prostate cancer diagnosed?

 Prostate cancer is diagnosed with a biopsy of the prostate.
 A biopsy is usually done if symptoms or a screening raises concern.
-A prostate cancer screening is a test that your doctor uses to look for the disease before you have symptoms.
+A prostate cancer screening is a test your doctor uses to look for the disease before you have symptoms.
 There are two screening tests available: a digital rectal exam (DRE) and a prostate-specific antigen (PSA) test.
-Most doctors will recommend that you have both screenings.
+You and your doctor will decide if you need a screening.
 However, these tests can only tell your doctor whether your prostate is healthy.
-Abnormal test results do not mean that you have cancer.
+Abnormal test results don’t always mean you have cancer.
 How often you should be screened depends on your age and your personal risk factors.

-During a digital DRE, your doctor will insert his gloved, lubricated finger a few inches into your rectum to feel your prostate gland.
+During a DRE, your doctor will insert his or her gloved, lubricated finger a few inches into your rectum to feel your prostate gland.
 A normal prostate feels firm.
 If there are hard spots on the prostate, your doctor may suggest additional testing to check for prostate cancer.